Climate change - driving forces

 Renewables can also replace fossil fuels indirectly by substituting electricity generated from fossil fuels with electricity generated from renewable energy sources.
 Examples are electric cars, electric cooking and electric heating, which do not combust fuels on the spot.
 Hence, electricity from renewable sources has a large potential to reduce GHG emissions from fuel combustion.

 Figure 8 shows in more detail which types of renewables have contributed most to the increase in electricity generated from this source.
-From the first years of the new millennium, electricity generated from renewable energy has almost tripled.
-Whereas hydro-electric power was almost completely responsible for all renewable electricity generated in 1990 with 89 %, it generated just 32 % of the electricity in 2018.
+From the first years of the new millennium, electricity generated from renewable energy more than tripled.
+Whereas hydro-electric power was almost completely responsible for all renewable electricity generated in 1990 with 89 %, it generated just 29 % of the electricity in 2019.
 Wind power has clearly seen the largest overall increase, while solar photovoltaic power is just catching up with the main renewable energy sources over the last few years.

 Manufacturing industries and construction